Porsche 928: Conception

 The oil and water pumps were driven by a timing belt.
 In 1985, DOHC engines introduced a hybrid timing system where the timing belt operated only the exhaust camshafts, while the intake camshafts were driven via an internally-mounted simplex roller chain from the exhaust camshaft.
 This approach simplified the timing belt layout, requiring fewer components and leading to easier and less costly maintenance.
 This timing system was later adopted by Porsche 944 and also by Audi and Volkswagen in their belt-driven DOHC engines.

 The first two running prototypes of Porsche's M28 V8 initially utilized a single four-barrel carburetor for initial testing.
 However, the production cars ultimately employed the planned Bosch K-Jetronic fuel injection system.
 As concerns over fuel prices and availability during the 1970s oil crisis grew within the company, discussions emerged regarding the feasibility of smaller engines to improve fuel economy.
-There was a proposal for the development of a 3.3 L 182 PS (134 kW; 180 hp) powerplant, suggested by Fuhrmann, but this was met with resistance from company engineers.
-Eventually, both sides reached a consensus on a 4.5 L, SOHC per bank 16-valve V8 engine producing 240 PS (180 kW; 240 hp) (219 hp (163 kW) in North America).
-This engine was considered to strike an acceptable balance between performance and fuel efficiency.
+There was a proposal for the development of a 3.3-litre, 182 PS powerplant, suggested by Fuhrmann, but this was met with resistance from company engineers.
+Eventually, both sides reached a consensus on a 4.5-litre, SOHC (per bank) 16-valve V8 engine producing 240 PS, 219 hp in North America.
+This design was deemed to strike an acceptable balance between performance and fuel efficiency.

 By 1973, essential development was finished and a prototype was built and under testing.
-At this moment, Arab-Israeli war broke out and brought the threat of energy crisis.
+At this moment, the Arab-Israeli war broke out and brought the threat of energy crisis.
 Sales of large and thirsty cars plunged.
 It was a big hit to both 928 and Porsche.
 The project was put into low gear and production postponed until 1977.

 The finished car made its debut at the 1977 Geneva Motor Show and was subsequently released for sale later that year as a 1978 model.
 Despite earning early acclaim for its comfort, power, and futuristic design, sales were initially sluggish.
 The base prices of the 928 were considerably higher than the previous range-topping 911 model, and the shift to a front-engined, water-cooled design unsettled some traditional Porsche enthusiasts.